Samson L. Faison: World War I

 British King George V, along with Major General Edward M. Lewis, commander of the U.S. 30th Division, review elements of Lewis's division in France, August 6, 1918.
 Stood behind the King is Brigadier General Samson L. Faison, commanding the 30th Division's 60th Brigade.

 After the United States entered the war, Colonel Faison accepted a wartime promotion of brigadier general in August 1917 and command of the 60th Brigade of the 30th Infantry Division.
 General Faison commanded the Division for several periods during both its training phase in South Carolina and while in France.
 During the 2nd Somme offensive in September–October 1918, Faison's 60th brigade is said by at least one source to have been the first Americans to break through the German Hindenburg Line at Bellicourt, France.
 Faison's Distinguished Service Medal citation reads as follows:

 For exceptionally meritorious and distinguished services.
 He commanded with great credit the 60th Infantry Brigade in the breaking of the enemy's Hindenburg line at Bellicourt, France, and in subsequent operations in which important captures were made, all marking him as a military commander of great energy and determination.

-General Faison commanded with great credit the 60th Infantry Brigade, 30th Division, in the breaking of the enemy's Hindenburg line at Bellicourt, France, and in subsequent operations in which important captures were made, all marking him as a military commander of great energy and determination.
+General Faison is credited in the breaking of the enemy's Hindenburg line at Bellicourt, France.